elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 # Distributed Area Internals

-The Distributed Area contains Indexing and Coordination.
+The Distributed Area contains indexing and coordination systems.

-Indexing covers the index path, stretching from the user REST command through shard routing down to the translog and storage engine.
-Reindexing is effectively reading from a source index and writing to a destination index.
-Shard recovery and cross cluster replication also fall under indexing.
+The index path stretches from the user REST command through shard routing down to each individual shard's translog and storage engine.
+Reindexing is effectively reading from a source index and writing to a destination index (perhaps on different nodes).

-Coordination encompasses the distributed components relating to cluster coordination, networking, shard allocation decisions (i.e. the balancer algorithms), cluster autoscaling stats, the discovery plugin system, task management, and snapshot/restore.
+The coordination side includes cluster coordination, shard allocation, cluster autoscaling stats, task management, and cross cluster replication.
+Less obviously coordination systems include networking, the discovery plugin system, the snapshot/restore logic, and shard recovery.

 A guide to the general Elasticsearch components can be found [here](https://github.com/elastic/elasticsearch/blob/main/docs/internal/GeneralArchitectureGuide.md).